--How do you define quality of life?

--How do we ensure that our daughter's wants and needs are governing, not what we as parents want for our child? -Is there stability in her life?
+- -How do you define quality of life? - -How do we ensure that our daughter's wants and needs are governing, not what we as parents want for our child?

-- -is there stability in r

-- -ls she happy?
+- -Is there stability in her life? - -Is she happy?

-- What constitutes good quality of service?
+What constitutes good quality of service?

-- -Does she have a strong support group?

-- -Do caregivers receive proper training and follow-up?

-- -Are we doing everything we can to retain caregivers?
+- -Does she have a strong support group? - -Do caregivers receive proper training and follow-up? - -Are we doing everything we can to retain caregivers?
 And what would our daughter want?